21 Days Uganda to Rwanda Bird and Wildlife Photography Tour

 DAY 10 Uganda Rwanda Birding Tour: Birding to Queen Elizabeth National Park

 After over a week of montane forest birding, we will have to leave these fantastic locations and head to the Great East African rift valley.
 We shall bird through Ishasha which is the southern section of Queen Elizabeth National Park and have a wonderful time working on our woodland and open country birds again.
-On sunny days, the sky here is excellent for observing some raptors many of which may have seen earlier.
+On sunny days, the sky here is excellent for observing some raptors many of which may have been seen earlier.
 Most likely to be new should include Gabar Goshawk, White-headed and Lappet-faced Vulture, Rufous-breasted Sparrow-hawk and Banded Snake-Eagle.

 This stretch usually offers Impressive views of Wing-snapping, Croaking and Stout Cisticolas, flocks of White-winged Widowbird, White-headed Barbet, Pin-tailed Whydah, Moustached Grass-Warbler, Broad-tailed Grassbird, Greater-painted Snipe, Malagasy Pond-Heron, Red-shouldered Cuckoo-shrike, Scaly and Red-necked Francolins.